CSC3170-2022Fall/project-team-1/README.md

 	- Division of work: We divided the work into frontend and backend to make our collaboration more efficient.
 	- Backend debug: For XAMPP, we checked the web server and PHP log files for the warning and error messages to debug.
 	- Frontend improvement: We referred to famous websites for enlightenment.
-	- Using the backend tech to solve the frontend problem: Since many webpages share the same frontend, making it just a copy will let us modify the frontend code and mantain the consistency.
+	- Using the backend features to solve the frontend problem: Since many webpages share the same frontend, making it just a copy will let us modify the frontend code and mantain the consistency.
 This was achieved by `require`ing the shared frontend files.

 ## How to Execute